What is an icebreaker and how should you start?

 Working out how to begin a workplace presentation can be quite tricky at times.
 Most people tell me that prior to attending my Persuasive Presentation Skills Masterclass they are inclined to just open their meetings with the usual, “Hi everyone and thanks for coming today, I know you’re busy so I won’t take up too much of your time and we’ll try and get out of here as quickly as possible”.
 This is a terrible opening.
-It does not inspire your audience to want to sit on the edge of their chair busting for the presenter to start enlightening them!
+It does not inspire or engage your audience to want to sit on the edge of their chair busting for the presenter to start enlightening them!

 If you like the idea of beginning your presentation with an icebreaker, then read on.